HtmlUnit Development

 - hu-edge,

-- ff-esr, (running test using real Firefox ESR),
+- ff-esr, (running tests using real Firefox ESR),

 - chrome.bin (mandatory if it does not exist in the path): is the location of the ChromeDriver binary (see Chrome Driver downloads)